23 Natural Language Processing

 While modern language models like GPT-4 contain hundreds of billions of parameters, the fundamental architectural principles can be understood through smaller models like GPT-2.
 The GPT-2 small model, with its 124 million parameters, shares the same core components and principles found in today’s most powerful models, making it an ideal vehicle for understanding the underlying mechanics.

-Transformer consists of three fundamental components that work in concert to transform raw text into meaningful predictions.
+Transformer consists of four fundamental components that work in concert to transform raw text into meaningful predictions.
 The first step involves converting text to numbers (Tokenizer, Embedding Layer, Positional Encoding).
 The second step involves the Self-Attention mechanism.
 The third step involves the Multi-Layer Perceptron (MLP).
 The final step involves the Output Probabilities.
 We have covered the first two steps in the previous section.
 Now we will cover the third step, the Multi-Layer Perceptron.
 Following the attention mechanism, each token’s representation passes through a position-wise feedforward network.
 The MLP serves a different purpose than attention: while attention routes information between tokens, the MLP transforms each token’s representation independently.

 The MLP consists of two linear transformations with a GELU activation function: